 Data collection and analysis

-Two authors independently examined the search results and evaluated the study characteristics against inclusion criteria to decide which ones would be included in the review.
+We used standard methodological procedures expected by The Cochrane Collaboration.
+Two review authors independently examined the search results and evaluated the study characteristics against inclusion criteria in order to decide which studies to include in the review.

 Main results